What is a Money Market Account, and When Should You Use One?

 What is a Money Market Account?

-MMAs typically offer a higher interest rate than traditional savings accounts, and, depending on the the bank, will allow quick access to funds via check writing, electronic funds transfer (EFT), and/or debit card or ATM withdrawals.
+MMAs typically offer a higher interest rate than a traditional savings account, and, depending on the bank, will allow quick access to funds via check writing, electronic funds transfer (EFT), and/or debit card or ATM withdrawals.

 - May have higher minimum opening balances and maintenance balances

 - Ability to withdraw up to six times per month

 - May have fees for excess withdrawals or falling below minimums